Beauvallon, Rhône

+Beauvallon (/fr/) is a rural commune in the Rhône department, central-eastern France.
+It is just west of the city of Givors, on the border with the Metropolis of Lyon.

+History

-Beauvallon (/fr/) is a commune in the department of Rhône, eastern France.
-The municipality was established on 1 January 2018 by merger of the former communes of Saint-Andéol-le-Château (the seat), Chassagny and Saint-Jean-de-Touslas.
+The commune was established on 1 January 2018 by merger of the former communes of Saint-Andéol-le-Château (the seat), Chassagny and Saint-Jean-de-Touslas.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.